Casio discloses information promptly and fairly to shareholders and investors, and always strives to increase shareholder returns.

 The FTSE4Good Index, developed by FTSE Russell, an index and data provision services company capitalized by the London Stock Exchange Group, evaluates corporate sustainability in terms of social, environmental, and governance aspects.
 Casio Computer Co., Ltd., has been included in the FTSE4Good Index since June 2016.

 MSCI Global Sustainability Indexes, developed by MSCI (Morgan Stanley Capital Investment), consist of companies that are excellent in ESG (Environment, Society &, Governance) aspects.
 Casio Computer Co., Ltd., has been continuingly included in the MSCI Global Sustainability Indexes since September 2014.

 Morningstar Socially Responsible Investment Index (MS-SRI)

-Casio Computer Co., Ltd., is included in the Morningstar Socially Responsible Investment Index (MS-SRI).
-Morningstar Japan selects 150 companies from among all listed companies in Japan based on their social responsibility track records, and indexes their stock prices (January 2015).
+Casio Computer Co., Ltd., has been continuingly included in the Morningstar Socially Responsible Investment Index (MS-SRI) since September 2004.
+Morningstar Japan selects 150 companies from among all listed companies in Japan based on their social responsibility track records, and indexes their stock prices.

 Communication with shareholders and investors

 Every quarter, Casio holds a financial results briefing for institutional investors and securities analysts on the same day that the company announces its results.
 The president or the director responsible for investor relations is the main speaker at these briefings, and explains the financial results and forecasts.
 Casio also holds meetings with institutional investors and analysts worldwide, while occasionally providing factory tours and business briefings.